Kyle Stegall’s performances around the world have been met with

 Holding a special relationship with the music of Benjamin Britten, Mr. Stegall was twice invited to participate as a fellow at the Aldeburgh Music Festival, in the composer’s hometown of Suffolk, England.
 There he performed in recital and studied Britten song and Schubert lieder under the guidance of Ian Bostridge and Malcolm Martineau.
 Kyle has been heard in recital singing all of the composer’s cycles for tenor, including Britten’s Serenade for Tenor, Horn, and Strings.

-A dedicated proponent of the song recital, as well as being a frequent guest artists on recital series, Mr. Stegall personally curates and produces recitals each season which reveal the vast colors and emotional range the collected repertoire has to offer.
+A dedicated proponent of the song recital, as well as being a frequent guest artist on recital series, Mr. Stegall personally curates and produces recitals each season which reveal the vast colors and emotional range the collected repertoire has to offer.

 Praised for possessing an “ability to absorb viewers into the action, something which is rarely achieved in opera,” (SF Classical Voice) Mr. Stegall has become a popular choice for the leading lyric tenor roles in the works of Mozart as well as in operas of the Bel Canto era.